kensanata/just-halberds/Knives.md

 * The Siblings of the Dawn Treader
 * The Descendants of the Frost Giants

-**Companion**: A young human who has not made any careers, or an intelligent animal such as a cat, an owl, or a raven.
-If human, name your companion and roll the six attributes (2d6 each for Strength, Dexterity, Endurance, Intelligence, Education, and Status).
+**Companion**: An apprentice or an intelligent animal such as a cat, an owl, or a raven.
+If an apprentice, name them and roll 2d6 each for Strength, Dexterity, Endurance and Intelligence; both Education and Status are 2.

 **Dog**: A loyal companion that needs to be fed.
-Damage 2d6; Endurance 3d6; Life 2d6.
+Damage 2d6; Endurance 3d6; Life 2d6; Attack 2d6.

 **Horse**: A loyal mount that requires care and feeding.
-Damage 3d6;
 Endurance 6d6; Life 3d6.
+When charging with a lance on horseback, you deal 3d6 damage, if your attack succeeds.
+Opponents on foot must use 3d6 for their attack rolls against riders.

 **Land**: A piece of land in the wilderness that has been granted to you.
 Taking possession of said land is up to you however.
 Name your